Perioral dermatitis - causes, symptoms and 7 tips on what you can do about it

 2 What are the symptoms?

 Classically, small inflammatory papules and pustules or pink scaly patches form around the mouth (perioral).
 However, the symptoms can also become more widespread and affect the eyelids, chin, forehead and cheeks.
 Due to the disruption of the skin barrier, the skin dries out and there is a burning sensation and a feeling of tightness.
 The areas can itch quite unpleasantly and it is not uncommon for the condition to worsen before menstruation.
 The skin condition is often confused with acne or rosacea, as the symptoms are very similar.
 Rosacea is characterized by fleeting and persistent facial redness, usually in the cheek and face area.
 There are also small vascular dilatations.
-Acne is typically manifested by so-called comedones - skin-colored papules, which can also have a small dark spot.
+Acne is typically manifested by so-called comedones - these are skin-colored papules, which can also have a small dark spot.
 There are also pustules, lumps and abscesses.
 In addition to the face, the shoulders, chest and back are particularly affected.

 3. excessive skin care as a trigger for perioral dermatitis - a "vicious circle"